The University of Maine, School of Nursing

-Both our baccalaureate and Master’s programs in nursing are fully accredited by the Commission on Collegiate Nursing Education (CCNE).
-The BSN and MSN programs are approved by the Maine State Board of Nursing.
+The University of Maine established the nursing program in 1939, creating the first baccalaureate program for nurses in Maine.
+The nursing program later became a School of Nursing in 1958.
+Our graduate program leading to a Master of Science degree in Nursing was first offered in 1992.
+Originally developed as family nurse practitioner program, our graduate options now include individualized programs of study (I-MSN).
+The Baccalaureate and Master’s programs in nursing are accredited by the Commission on Collegiate Nursing Education (CCNE).
+The BSN and MSN programs also are approved by the Maine State Board of Nursing.
 The School of Nursing is philosophically linked with the University of Maine’s mission to be the state’s center for learning, discovery, and service to the public.
-Faculty, staff, and students of the School serve as a vital resource to the people of Maine and the nation through clinical practice, scholarly activities, community engagement and disciplinary leadership.
+Faculty and students of the school serve as a vital resource to the people of Maine through clinical practice, scholarly activities, and leadership roles.